 The District has adopted a policy that indicates how the District will minimize custodial credit risk.
 Custodial credit risk is the risk of loss due to the failure of the security issuer or backer.
 The Board policy limits investments to the types of securities authorized by the Board and pre-qualifying the financial institutions, broker/dealers, intermediaries and advisors with which the District will do business in accordance with the Board approved policy.

-As of June 30, 2016, the cash referred to above have been reported in the cash caption in the basic financial statements as follows:
+As of June 30, 2017, the cash and cash equivalents and investments referred to above have been reported in the cash and cash equivalents and investments captions in the basic financial statements as follows: